gyver98/gyver98.github.io/_posts/2017-02-13-react-tesla-battery-range-calculator-part1-english.md

 ## TeslaBattery Container
 In our app, the `TeslaBattery` component is responsible for creating and managing data and state as `Container Component`, passing it to other `Presentational Components`, performing a callback function and changing its state.

-By inheriting `React.Component`, `TeslaBattery` must have a `render` method, optionally it can initialize its state through the `constructor`, and implement other methods such as [Lifecycle](https://facebook.github.io/react/docs/react-component.html) callbacks.
+By inheriting `React.Component`, `TeslaBattery` must have a `render` method, optionally it can initialize its state through the `constructor`, and implement other methods such as [lifecycle](https://facebook.github.io/react/docs/react-component.html) callbacks.

-`Lifecycle callbacks` are useful when you want to render or update components, or to receive notifications at different stages of `Lifecycle`.
+`lifecycle callbacks` are useful when you want to render or update components, or to receive notifications at different stages of `lifecycle`.

 Create the `src/containers` directory, create a `TeslaBattery.js` file in it, and enter the following code: